 - Be a legal entity that is currently engaged in a defence or national security supply chain or able to demonstrate a genuine intent to enter a defence or national security supply chain

-- Have an operating business presence in Victoria
+- Be an Small to Medium Enterprise (SME*) with an operating business presence in Victoria

 - Have an Australian Business Number (ABN)